 “Babe, where do we keep the paper towels?”

 Sound familiar?
-Our days are hectic enough without these these interruptions.
-Fortunately, we can prevent them with a reset day routine.
+Our days are hectic enough without these little interruptions.
+Fortunately, we can prevent them with a weekly household reset day.
 I call it the Sunday reset.

 My Reset Day Routine